 Prof. Aidan Smith

-How do women actively address issues in their own community?
-In this course, students will learn the strategies and tactics of persuasive communications necessary to advocate for change.
+Students are passionate about social issues in their communities – but how can they get the word out and effect change?
+In this course, students will learn the strategies and tactics of persuasive communications necessary to advocate for the causes they believe in.
 In independent and collaborative projects, students will practice these methods, from effective public speaking to strategic social media, to create oral, written, and visual communications to advocate for policy change on campus and in their community.
 Seminar discussions will focus on contemporary issues of gender, politics, and advocacy work.

 Here is what former students have to say about the Newcomb Summer Session: